flowerszhong/lovecard/README.md

 lovecard
 ========

-a web responsive site with beautiful cards
+a  responsive web site for beautiful cards